AustinCodingAcademy/aca-tracker/README.md

     * expect back data that looks like `{name:theName, clientId:lastClientId,lat:"",long:""}`
     * save the clientId in a variable
     * start a timer
+      * every 5 seconds
+      * use the geo location api of the browser to get longitute and latitude coordinates
-      * every 5 seconds do a fetch POST to /locations
+      * do a fetch POST to /locations, send a body as `{"id":clientId, lat:"30.23",long:"-97.7"}`
 * public/admin.html
+  * start a timer
-  * make a fetch GET to /locations
+  * every 1 second make a fetch GET to /locations
+  *

 ## Resources
 * How do you make a POST request in fetch
   * [fetch POST](https://docs.google.com/presentation/d/123k7T6_SvdaE3D9kJR-kMhi50l_IR2DgFPM5wUpnBdk/edit#slide=id.g245f370550_0_8)
+* How do you make a timer